vmware/pyvmomi/docs/vmodl/query/PropertyCollector.rst

   Returns:
-    `vmodl.query.PropertyCollector.UpdateSet`_:
+    `vmodl.query.PropertyCollector.UpdateSet <vmodl/query/PropertyCollector/UpdateSet.rst>`_:
          Changes since the passed in data version.

   Raises:

-    `vmodl.query.InvalidCollectorVersion`_:
+    `vmodl.query.InvalidCollectorVersion <vmodl/query/InvalidCollectorVersion.rst>`_:
        if the data version does not meet the requirements above.

-    `vmodl.fault.RequestCanceled`_:
+    `vmodl.fault.RequestCanceled <vmodl/fault/RequestCanceled.rst>`_:
-       if `CancelWaitForUpdates`_ has been called or the session was closed or the `PropertyCollector`_ was destroyed at some point after the call was received
+       if `CancelWaitForUpdates <vmodl/query/PropertyCollector.rst#cancelWaitForUpdates>`_ has been called or the session was closed or the `PropertyCollector <vmodl/query/PropertyCollector.rst>`_ was destroyed at some point after the call was received

 CancelWaitForUpdates():
-   Attempts to cancel outstanding calls to `WaitForUpdates`_ or `WaitForUpdatesEx`_ in the current session.
+   Attempts to cancel outstanding calls to `WaitForUpdates <vmodl/query/PropertyCollector.rst#waitForUpdates>`_ or `WaitForUpdatesEx <vmodl/query/PropertyCollector.rst#waitForUpdatesEx>`_ in the current session.
 If an update calculation is in process this method has no effect.
-If an update calculation is not in process any waiting calls complete quickly and report a `RequestCanceled`_ fault.
+If an update calculation is not in process any waiting calls complete quickly and report a `RequestCanceled <vmodl/fault/RequestCanceled.rst>`_ fault.

   Privilege: